jmt9454/vue-fastapi-boilerplate/README.md

 If it says "Backend is running!", you are ready to code!

-🆘 Common Issues

-"uv is not recognized": Restart VS Code after installing uv.

-"ModuleNotFoundError: No module named 'app'": You are running uvicorn from the wrong folder.
-Make sure you cd backend before running uvicorn.

-"Internal Server Error" when saving data: You forgot to run alembic upgrade head to create your database tables.

-"CORS Error": Check your backend/.env file.
-Ensure ALLOW_ORIGINS includes http://localhost:5173.

 🛡️ Key Concept: Environment Safety

 It is important to understand where your data lives so you don't accidentally delete real user data.